daxinc/cascading-city-dropdown/README.md

 In the code below,two sets of the dropdowns are created.

-First one set is created with Virginia state, Fairfax county and Annandale city to be selected by default.
+- First set is created with Virginia state, Fairfax county and Annandale city to be selected by default.

-Second set is created with nothing pre-selected.
+- Second set is created with nothing pre-selected.

 ```HTML
 <div>